rapid7/le_ruby/README.md

 The next step is to configure the default rails logger to use the logentries logger.

-In your `config/environment.rb` file, add either of the following:
+In your `config/environment.rb` file, add the following:

 - `Rails.logger = Le.new('LOGENTRIES_ACCOUNT_KEY', 'LOGENTRIES_LOCATION')`